Our subjects Science degrees

 Why study science at Strathclyde?

-Studying a science degree at the University of Strathclyde, you'll be learning at a multi-award-winning academic institution.
-A 5-star QS-rated university, we are the Times Higher Education University of the Year 2019 - the only university to be awarded the UK-wide award for a second time!
+Studying a science degree at the University of Strathclyde, you'll be learning at a multi-award-winning academic institution - the only to have won Times Higher Education University of the Year twice!

 We offer the opportunity to study a range of subject areas from chemistry and physics, to pharmacy and computer science.
-You'll be taught by world-class academics and researchers and our degrees provide the opportunity to gain a qualification which will give you the knowledge and skills required to enhance your career prospects.
+You'll be taught by world-class academics and researchers.
+Our degrees provide the opportunity to gain a qualification which will give you the knowledge and skills required to enhance your career prospects.
 We provide a vibrant, dynamic, supportive and friendly place to study science.

-We're ranked in the UK Top 10 for Biological Sciences, and first in the UK for Pharmacology & Pharmacy by The Complete University Guide 2020.
-We also hold an Athena bronze award in recognition of our continuing efforts to support gender equality and creating a more inclusive working environment.
+We hold an Athena bronze award in recognition of our continuing efforts to support gender equality and creating a more inclusive working environment.